Wing Wah

-Wing Wah (榮華) is a Hong Kong based restaurant chain and food manufacturer owned by Wing Wah Food Manufactory Limited (榮華食品製造業有限公司).
+Wing Wah (榮華) is a Hong Kong–based restaurant chain and food manufacturer owned by Wing Wah Food Manufactory Limited (榮華食品製造業有限公司).
 The company is most renowned for its mooncakes, and also produces: Chinese sausage, cakes, and teas.

 History

 The company was first established in 1950 by Lau Pui Ling 劉培齡 and 趙聿修.
-The Wing Wah restaurant started trading in a four-storey building in Yuen Long which included a retail shop which sold its mooncakes.
+The Wing Wah restaurant started trading in a four-story building in Yuen Long which included a retail shop which sold its mooncakes.
 The business was incorporated in 1962.
 In 1963, it launched a new mooncake made from white lotus paste.
 The Wanchai branch was opened in 1967, and a larger restaurant was opened in Yuen Long in 1975.

 The retail side of the business has grown, with branches all over Hong Kong selling Chinese sausage, cakes, and teas.
 In the 1990s, the company built the eponymous Wing Wah Centre in its home district of Yuen Long, and continued opening shops in high traffic areas such as Hong Kong International Airport, and a multimedia tea museum at Ngong Ping on Lantau.